variantdev/mod/README.md

   - Run `mod create myorg/mytemplate-repo myorg/mynew-repo --build --pull-request`
 - Automatically update container image tags in git-managed CRDs (See [flux#1194](https://github.com/fluxcd/flux/issues/1194) for the motivation

+### Boilerplate project generator

+`mod` is basically the package manager for any make/[variant](https://github.com/mumoshu/variant)-based project with git support. mod create creates a new project from a template repo by rendering all the [gomplate](https://github.com/hairyhenderson/gomplate)-like template on init.

+`mod up` updates dependencies of the project originally created from the template repo, re-rendering required files.

 ## Templates

 The following template functions are available for use within template provisioners: